ALFREDO MARÍN GAOS

 Design Philosophy: "We are all obligated in one way or another to be surrounded by, tortured & bombarded by, bored, inconvenienced by, surprised and perhaps even inspired by a universe of good and bad design decisions during every single waking moment of our lives.
 This is what motivates me to make things function, look, perform and communicate better.
 Design, in the best of cases, when well planned, thought & executed, has the ability to improve the way we live and work."

 CARLOS VIGO TORRES

 Partner, Principal Architect

 Graduated from the University of Puerto Rico with degrees in Environmental Design, Architecture, and Urban Studies, Carlos believes architecture should be filled with emotionally rich experiences that defy the expectations of the participant.
 Along his career, Carlos has worked on multiple projects in Puerto Rico, US Virgin Islands, New York, District of Columbia, Virginia, and New Delhi.
-Carlos is a Registered Architect in Puerto Rico, District of Columbia, and Virginia.
+Carlos is a Licensed Architect in Puerto Rico, District of Columbia, and Virginia.